FAForever/fa/README.md

 - Median point and/or parenthesis, or gendering a word twice, should be avoided to the maximum.

 3) *Consistency of keywords*
-- Game specific keywords, like unit names and building names, should always be translated in the same manner consistently accross the whole game.
+- Game specific keywords, like unit names and building names, should always be translated in the same manner consistently across the whole game.
-- If a new keyword appear, that is not translated elsewhere, it should be translated in a consistent manner regarding the other translated keywords.
+- If a new keyword appears, that is not translated elsewhere, it should be translated in a consistent manner regarding the other translated keywords.